10 Ways Dolphins Are Just Like Humans

 Dolphins Love & Grieve

-Scientists didn’t originally think that dolphins had human-like emotions, but new studies & observation suggest otherwise.
+Scientists didn’t originally think that dolphins had human-like emotions, but new studies & observations suggest otherwise.

 Some dolphins have been observed going through a “grieving” process.
 They also will take their fallen dolphins to special areas, perhaps as a final burial location.